yapjoonsiong/tp/docs/DeveloperGuide.md

 ## Show semester cap

 1. Run the command `cap`
-2. If no credit is added for any module in the semester, the following message is printed:
+2. If no credit is added for any module in the semester, expected:
     ```
     Unable to calculate cap as no credit assigned to any existing module
     ```